ToxoGenomicsWorkshop/ToxoGenomicsWorkshop.github.io/index.md

 ### Lecture Slides and additional materials

-Dan's lecture slides on RNAseq data are [here](materials/ToxoRNAseqWorkshop.pdf).
-Omar's GBrowse exercises can be downloaded [here](http://workshop.eupathdb.org/athens/2015/exercises/UGA_2015_ReadingRNAseqData_060115.pdf) along with this highres RNAseq alignment [image](http://workshop.eupathdb.org/athens/2015/exercises/ToxoDBGBrowse.png).
+Dan's lecture slides on RNAseq data are [here](materials/LectureSlides.pdf).
+Omar's GBrowse exercises can be downloaded [here](http://workshop.eupathdb.org/athens/2015/exercises/UGA_2015_ReadingRNAseqData_060115.pdf) along with this highres image of a GBrowse view with various RNAseq and ChIP-seq tracks of experimental evidence [image](http://workshop.eupathdb.org/athens/2015/exercises/ToxoDBGBrowse.png).

 ----